Azure/azure-sdk-for-net/sdk/webpubsub/Azure.Messaging.WebPubSub.Client/README.md

 ### Operation and retry

-By default, the operation like `client.JoinGroupAsync()`, `client.LeaveGroupAsync()`, `client.SendToGroupAsync()`, `client.SendEventAsync()` has three reties.
+By default, the operation such as `client.JoinGroupAsync()`, `client.LeaveGroupAsync()`, `client.SendToGroupAsync()`, `client.SendEventAsync()` has three reties.
 You can use `WebPubSubClientOptions.MessageRetryOptions` to change.
 If all retries have failed, an error will be thrown.
-You can keep retry by pass in the same `ackId` as previous retries, thus the service can help to deduplicate the operation with the same `ackId`
+You can keep retrying by passing in the same `ackId` as previous retries, thus the service can help to deduplicate the operation with the same `ackId`

 ```C# Snippet:WebPubSubClient_JoinGroupAndRetry
 // Send message to group "testGroup"